pymc-devs/pymc/docs/source/about.rst

 predictive check plots.
 PyMC 2.3 was released on October 31, 2013.
 It included Python 3 compatibility, improved summary plots, and some important bug fixes.

 In 2011, John Salvatier began thinking about implementing gradient-based MCMC samplers, and developed the ``mcex`` package to experiment with his ideas.
 The following year, John was invited by the team to re-engineer PyMC to accomodate Hamiltonian Monte Carlo sampling.
-This led to the adoption of Theano as the computational back end, and marked the beginning of PyMC3's development.
-The first alpha version of PyMC3 was released in June 2015.
-Over the following 2 years, the core development team grew to 12 members, and the first release, PyMC3 3.0, was launched in January 2017.
+This led to the adoption of Theano as the computational back end, and marked the beginning of PyMC's development.
+The first alpha version of PyMC was released in June 2015.
+Over the following 2 years, the core development team grew to 12 members, and the first release, PyMC 3.0, was launched in January 2017.
 In 2020 the PyMC developers forked Theano and in 2021 renamed the forked project to Aesara.

 .. _support: